 10 Top-Rated Tourist Attractions in the Negev Region

-The Negev Region is a desert adventurer's dream packed with ancient ruins and drop-dead gorgeous desert scenery.
+The Negev Region is a desert adventurer's dream packed with sightseeing from ancient ruins and drop-dead gorgeous desert scenery.
 Wilderness lovers will adore the weird and wonderful panoramas from the top of Makhtesh Ramon as well as exploring this natural highlight by 4WD or hiking.
-While the extraordinary old Nabataean caravan towns and UNESCO World Heritage sites of Shivta, Avdat, and Mampsis offer a feast of interesting history.
-Ruggedly handsome, the Negev is a star attraction for anyone who appreciates natural beauty.
+The extraordinary old Nabataean caravan towns and UNESCO World Heritage sites of Shivta, Avdat, and Mampsis offer a feast of interesting things to do for history lovers.
+Ruggedly handsome, the Negev is a star tourist destination for anyone who appreciates natural beauty.

 Location: 55 kilometers southwest of Be'er Sheva

-Nizzana is another Nabataean town, which continued to exist in Byzantine and Arab times until the 9th century.
+Nitzana is another Nabataean town that continued to exist in Byzantine and Arab times until the 9th century.
 Excavations here in 1935 brought to light churches and other buildings.
 One of the churches has a mosaic pavement.
 Near the Bedouin well of Auja el-Hafir, the Turks built a frontier post in 1907, and during the period of the Mandate the British authorities sited a prison camp here.
-In 1948, the Egyptian army used Nizzana as a base for an attack on Be'er Sheva.
+In 1948, the Egyptian army used Nitzana as a base for an attack on Be'er Sheva.

 Location: 17 kilometers southeast of Shivta